sebastiap/vue-taikai/README.md

 * Add to Gamer portfolio

 ### Expansion
+* better energy bar
+* Filter usable tranformations?
+* Unlimited/Arcade Mode
+* Public surprise when a special action happens
 * More Characters
 * More techniques
 * Boss Mode
 * Card Game
+* Unlockeable Characters & Techniques
+* Setting the team before playing (Each character has a cost and you have a limited amount of point to make the team)

 ## Team